wobula/lem_in/README.md

 # lem-in
 ###### An algorithmic exploration of input parsing, recursive backtracking, and output formatting.

-Get all the ants from the start to the finish using the fewest number of hops.
+Get all the ants from start to finish using the fewest number of hops.

 ## Input parsing:
 Instructions: